fastify/fastify/docs/Guides/Ecosystem.md

 - [`fastify-get-head`](https://github.com/MetCoder95/fastify-get-head) Small
   plugin to set a new HEAD route handler for each GET route previously registered in Fastify.
+- [`fastify-split-validator`](https://github.com/MetCoder95/fastify-split-validator) Small plugin to allow you use multiple validators in one route based on each HTTP part of the request.
 - [`fastify-good-sessions`](https://github.com/Phara0h/fastify-good-sessions) A
   good Fastify sessions plugin focused on speed.
 - [`fastify-google-cloud-storage`](https://github.com/carlozamagni/fastify-google-cloud-storage)